jaisurajk/Big-Integer-Operations/README.md

-### This is a C++ program that an perform addition, subtraction, and multiplication on numbers even up to 32 digits in length.
+### This C++ program performs addition, subtraction, and multiplication on numbers even up to 32 digits in length.
 ### Here are the files I made and their functionalities:

 ## List.h: